GSA/search-gov-website/_about/tos.md

 ## Citing data

-Customers using the Search Results API with Bing results must display the [Powered by Bing](https://advertiseonbing.blob.core.windows.net/blob/bingads/media/library/docs/bing-marketing-guidelines.pdf) [PDF] logo on 'web' and 'image' search results pages for attribution of these results.

-Customers using any of Search.gov indexes (`i14y`, `docs`, `news`, and `videonews`) must display "Powered by Search.gov" (using plain text or [our logo]({{ site.url }}/assets/img/site/searchdotgovlogo.png) for Search.gov) for attribution instead of the Bing logo.
+Customers using the Search Results API must display "Powered by Search.gov" (using plain text or [our logo]({{ site.url }}/assets/img/site/searchdotgovlogo.png) for Search.gov) for attribution.

 ## Source code